← Back to Blog

 An Example

-Say the Chiefs are down 7 with 8 minutes left.
+Say the Bills are down 7 with 8 minutes left.
 The market prices their win probability at 28%.
-But historically, the Chiefs in that exact position win 41% of the time.
+But historically, the Bills in that exact position win 41% of the time.

 That's a +13% edge.